 What Is The Battle Of Little Bighorn

 The United States government implemented policies with the intention of forcing Native Americans into Indian Reservations.

 This did not go well with the Leaders of the Sioux tribes, Sitting Bull and Crazy Horse, and tensions between the Indians and the US government rose heavily.

 Gold was discovered in South Dakota's Black Hills in 1875, the land of Native Americans.
 However, the US federal troops illegally invaded the region.

-Refusing to accept this treachery, men from the Sioux and Cheyenne tribes left their reservations to join Sitting Bull and fight alongside him and Crazy Horse.
+They refused to accept this treachery and men from the Sioux and Cheyenne tribes left their reservations to join Sitting Bull and fight alongside him and Crazy Horse.

 On June 25, after being sent to lead the 7th Cavalry to scout for enemies, Custer decided to

 Upon hearing about the invasion, Crazy Horse guided 3,000 of his troops to confront the attackers.
 Custer and all his soldiers were dead within one hour.

 The Battle of the Little Bighorn represented the worst defeat for the US Army during the Indian War.